 Campus Planning has an active role in the Chancellor's Sustainability Advisory Committee (CSAC) and facilitates the Green Building Guidelines which requires all new construction and major renovations on campus achieve a minimum Silver certificaion in Leadership in Energy and Environmental Design (LEED), a green building rating system developed by the U.S. Green Building Council (USGBC).
 Campus Planning partners with Facilities Management

 In addition to the development of the master plan, Campus Planning created a report focusing on sustainability, Master Plan Sustainability.

 In 2008, the university mandated that all new construction and major renovations on campus achieve a minimum LEED (Leadership in Energy and Environmental Design) Silver certification.
 Green building standards guide UMass in a continued discovery of the role that design, construction, and operations play in the sustainable future of our campus.
 The Green Building Information Gateway (GBIG) tracks LEED activities campuswide.

-Green Campus Resources provides information about sustainability activities in the campus physical environment developed in collaboration with Design & Construction Management, the Physical Plant, and other Facilities & Campus Services departments.
+Green Campus Resources provides information about sustainability activities in the campus physical environment developed in collaboration with Design & Construction Management, the Facilities Management, and other Facilities & Campus Services departments.
 This includes Campus Sustainbility Maps and Green Campus Policy Resources.

 UMass Amherst is a publicly owned facility and therefore adheres to U.S. EPA Municipal Separate Storm Sewer System (MSSSS) permit.
 To learn more, watch the video above created by the Connecticut River Stormwater Committee.